-This term is used to as an entity increases in size, it can become more efficient.
+This term is used to describe the concept that as an entity increases in size, it can become more efficient.

 It will also be important to develop formal Monitoring and Evaluation plans that include the timelines for review of activities and collection of quantitative and qualitative data.
 This is then used to highlight potential problems, prioritize areas of work, and make important and timely course corrections to different program and project areas.